gratimax/ore-old/README.md

 ## Development

-Written with python, tornado, postgresql, momoko, and other stuff too.
+Written with python and django.
 You should probably use virtualenv.

 Note the environment variables required to start the application: